gradle/gradle/subprojects/docs/src/docs/release/notes.md

 All workers, including compilers and test executors, now start with 512m of heap.
 The previous default was 1/4th of physical memory.
 Large projects may have to increase this setting on the relevant tasks, e.g. `JavaCompile` or `Test`.

+### Fixes to dependency resolution

+Dependency resolutions fixes have been included in this release.
+By definition this could impact the set of resolved dependencies of your build.
+However the fixed issues are mostly about corner cases and combination with recent features and thus should have a limited impact.

+When a dependency constraint matched a real dependency, it was made part of the graph.
+However if for some reason the dependency was later evicted from the graph, the constraint remained present.
+Now when the last non-constraint edge to a dependency disappears, all constraints for that dependency will be properly removed from the graph.

 ### Configuration Avoidance API disallows common configuration errors